Spain says markets shutting it out, seeks EU help for banks

-MADRID Spain's high borrowing costs mean it is effectively shut out of the bond market and the European Union should help Madrid recapitalize its debt-laden banks, Treasury minister Cristobal Montoro said on Tuesday.
+MADRID Spain's high borrowing costs mean it is effectively shut out of the bond market and the European Union should help Madrid recapitalise its debt-laden banks, Treasury minister Cristobal Montoro said on Tuesday.

 Spain will test the market on Thursday with an issue of up to 2 billion euros ($2.5 billion) in medium- and long-term bonds at auction, leaving analysts perplexed about the timing of his remarks.